thefrontside/microstates/README.md

 * 🦋 Most elegant way to express state machines
 * 🎯 Transpilation free type system
 * 🔭 Optional integration with Observables
-* ⚛ Use in Node.js and browser
+* ⚛ Use in Node.js, browser or React Native

 But, most imporantly, Microstates makes working with state fun.